bodrick/awesome/README.md

 *   [animate-css/animate.css](https://github.com/animate-css/animate.css) - 🍿 A cross-browser library of CSS animations.
 As easy to use as an easy thing.
 *   [miguel-perez/smoothState.js](https://github.com/miguel-perez/smoothState.js) - Unobtrusive page transitions with jQuery.
 *   [bassjobsen/typeahead.js-bootstrap-css](https://github.com/bassjobsen/typeahead.js-bootstrap-css) - LESS / CSS code for using typeahead.js with Bootstrap 3
-*   [dsheiko/autofill](https://github.com/dsheiko/autofill) - Bookmarklet to fill out forms when testing by simply clicking on it.
+*   [dsheiko/autofill](https://github.com/dsheiko/autofill) - A bookmarklet that fills web form fields with test data in one click.
+Useful when you need to repeatedly test forms during development or QA - no more typing the same names, emails, and addresses by hand.

 ## miscellaneous